 Do you make time to observe and process what’s happening beyond your “must dos”?
-When was the last time you stopped to look twice at people’s behaviors, habits, reactions and preferences that just don’t seem normal—that are not just unexpected, but may even seem outlandish or inappropriate?
+When was the last time you stopped to look twice at people’s behaviors, habits, reactions and preferences that just don’t seem normal — that are not just unexpected, but may even seem outlandish or inappropriate?
 More often than not, things that seem out of the ordinary get dismissed as trivial, or as mistakes, or even as crazy, when instead we might consider whether they foreshadow something bigger.

 Hindsight has limited value beyond pointing to missed opportunities.
 The pandemic has reinforced that evolutionary change can unexpectedly become revolutionary.
-That’s why creating the capacity to identify and assess weak signals—the early indicators of disruptive change that can help us anticipate the future—is imperative.
+That’s why creating the capacity to identify and assess weak signals — the early indicators of disruptive change that can help us anticipate the future—is imperative.

 Weak signals are easy to miss, for good reason.
 The challenge in recognizing them is precisely that they are weak.

-- Are out-of-place compared to norms
+- They are out-of-place compared to norms.

-- Can easily get blocked by groupthink
+- They can easily get blocked by groupthink.

 A Weak Signal in the Subway: How Transit Riders’ Mild Annoyance Changed Card Payments Forever

 In the early 2000s, Citi Cards’ digital transformation team, in partnership with MasterCard and the New York City Metropolitan Transportation Authority, introduced cardholders to the idea of “tap and go” RFID technology as a means of payment.

 In its first form, “tap and go” was delivered as a small device attached to a keyring that would replace full-size credit cards that worked by swiping.
 The user experience made possible by RFID technology had no precedent, was not supported by legacy payments infrastructure, and was unfamiliar to consumers.
 This was before the first iPhone was launched, even.
 So to most people, the potential for adoption and scaling could not be imagined.